sarvarjafarov/pethoven/README.md

 # WordPress Installation

-The latest WordPress core files have been downloaded into the `wordpress/` directory and a starter `wp-config.php` has been created from the upstream sample.
+The WordPress core files now live at the project root and `wp-config.php` has been tailored to load credentials from `.env` files.

 ## Run locally with Docker